 Over the years, The Witcher 3 always had solid and steady average player count.
 Ever since the release, player numbers rarely dropped below 10k which is pretty consistent and impressive for a single-player RPG from 2015.

-All in all, it's safe to say that The Witcher franchise is continuing to be a major success for CD Projekt Red, who recently announced a new agreement with the author of the novels - Andrzej Sapkowski.
+All in all, it's safe to say that The Witcher franchise is continuing to be a major success for CD Projekt Red, who recently with the author of the novels - Andrzej Sapkowski.
 The agreement means more The Witcher games in the future but don't expect new titles anytime soon since the devs are pretty busy with the upcoming Cyberpunk 2077.